 Harewood House

-Even without the glut of events that are put on here, there’s an absolute ton of things to do with the kids at Harewood House, one of Leeds’ finest stately homes.
+Even without the glut of events that are put on here, there’s an absolute ton of things to do with kids at Harewood House, one of Leeds’ finest stately homes.

 The children might not be bowled over by the art collection – although we make no assumptions – but the gardens, grounds and the house itself are packed with things to see and do.
-It’s ripe for exploration.

 What?
 A grand estate turned art and crafts destination.

 How much?
-Adults £18, children £9, under-4s go free (online prices).
+Adults £22.27, children £9.09, under-4s go free (online prices).
+Concessions available.

 Go Ape